istio/istio.io/content/en/blog/2026/retirement-of-gcp/index.md

 keywords: [Istio,Container Registry,Helm]
 ---

+This year, Istio is migrating all of our infrastructure from Google Cloud Platform to Amazon Web Services due to changes in our funding model.
+This post describes the transition of our container images, Helm charts, other release artifacts (rpms, debs, source code, spdx, istioctl, and licenses), signing keys, and upcoming scream tests.

+## Container Images

-In a [previous blog post](../retirement-of-gcr.io-follow-up/), we announced that Istio will retire the `gcr.io/istio-release` container registry in December 2026 and switch to `registry.istio.io/release` as the replacement registry for Istio images.
+In a [previous blog post](../retirement-of-gcr.io-follow-up/), we announced that the `gcr.io/istio-release` and `registry.istio.io` container registries will be decomissioned in December 2026 and we would only publish Istio container images to Docker Hub.
-This post describes the transition of our Helm charts and signing keys.

-As a reminder, **we will retire `registry.istio.io/release` and `gcr.io/istio-release` in December 2026**.
-We have yet to decide the exact date, but we will make a follow-up post with the exact date by the end of November 2026.
+Starting with Istio 1.31, we will only publish Istio container images to `docker.io/istio`.
+Please see [the previous blog post](../retirement-of-gcr.io-follow-up/) for details on migrating away from `gcr.io/istio-release` and `registry.istio.io`.

-## Helm Charts
+## Helm Charts and Other Artifacts Release Artifacts

 Historically, Istio published Helm charts to `https://istio-release.storage.googleapis.com/charts` as well as `gcr.io/istio-release/charts` as OCI artifacts.
+Similarly, we published other release artifacts (rpms, debs, source code, spdx, istioctl, and licenses) to `https://istio-release.storage.googleapis.com/releases`.
-We will remove Helm charts from the above locations in December 2026.
+Helm charts and other release artifacts will be removed from the above locations in December 2026.
 All Helm charts of all Istio versions are currently available at `https://blob.istio.io/istio-release/charts` and we will continue to publish them there for the foreseeable future.
 All OCI Helm charts of all Istio versions are currently available at `ghcr.io/istio/release/charts` and we will continue to publish them there for the foreseeable future.
+All other release artifacts of all Istio versions are currently available at `https://blob.istio.io/istio-release/releases` and we will continue to publish them there for the foreseeable future.
 Istio 1.30 will be the last minor version with Helm charts, OCI Helm charts, and images published to `gcr.io/istio-release` and `https://istio-release.storage.googleapis.com/charts`.
 Istio 1.31 will **not** have Helm charts, OCI Helm charts, nor images published to `gcr.io/istio-release/` or `https://istio-release.storage.googleapis.com/charts`.
 More information will be available in the release notes.